iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> This app will damage your phone's battery.
+I've been using it for months now but have steadily noticed that my phone is not lasting a full day anymore, initially blamed my usage but it was suggested to me that the app may be the cause.
+I checked in with others who I encouraged to also download this app and they have had the same issue.
+I uninstalled several days ago and my battery life has not improved so it appears to be permanent.
+I now feel responsible for damaging mine and my friends phones.<br> :date: __2021-02-17 11:29:24__

 > After having used this app religiously for many years without any problems.
 They now change your selected project to coronavirus against your will or knowledge.
 It doesn't matter what project you select.
 They will secretly change it to coronavirus.
 I have now deleted this app as I find it unethical.<br> :date: __2021-02-05 04:35:19__